Frequently Asked Questions About Christianity, Answered Honestly!

 by Tony Warren

-ot only can we know what is truth, it is an imperative obligation that we seek to know it.
-For to some degree, the knowledge of truth is how we avoid the error wherein the unfaithful are deceived by false doctrines. i.e., how can you even know for certain what is false, if you don't really know what is true?
+ot only can we know where truth is, it is crucial and obligatory that we seek it out.
+For in the Spirit of truth, the knowledge of correct doctrine is how we avoid the errors and false doctrines that so deceive the inattentive and unfaithful.
+In other words, how can you even know for certain what is false, if you don't really know what is true?
+Since every professing Christian "claims" to be under the spiritual influence of Christ, we must of necessity examine them in the light of the Holy Scriptures.

 1st John 4:1

-You cannot try or test the spirits if you do not know what is truth.
-Without knowledge, any misguided person can claim that he is a Christian and teach you every false doctrine known to man.
-By contrast, if you have the Spirit to know the truth, you will know what is falsehood.
-We test the spirits by comparing their words with the authority of the unadulterated Word of God.
-So that if what someone is saying is in total agreement with the scriptures, then we know that it is true.
-If it is not what scripture actually say, then it is a personal interpretation.
-This is the exact process by which those Jewish men in Berea tested Paul's witness to see if it was biblical (in agreement with the Bible) when other Jewish leaders simply condemned him out of hand.
-And as a result, the men of Berea found his testimony true and many believed.
-That is God's faithful example for us today.
+We cannot try or test the spirits if we do not know what is truth,, and then compare their words with the truth.
+Without this knowledge, any misguided person can claim that he is a Christian and teach you every false doctrine under the sun.
+By contrast, if you have the Spirit of God to know the truth, you will know what is falsehood.
+How?
+We test the spirits by comparing the words that come out of their mouths, with the authoritative, unadulterated word of God.
+It really is just that simple.
+If what someone is saying is a witness of, and in total agreement with the scriptures, then we know that it is true.
+Scripture is the Christian's ultimate authority and arbiter.
+If something someone says is not what scripture "actually say," then it is a personal opinion (private interpretation).
+This is the exact process by which those Jewish men in Berea tried or tested Paul's witness to see if what he was claiming was biblical (in agreement with the Scriptures) when other Jewish leaders simply condemned him out of hand.
+As a result, those more honest men of Berea found his testimony to be faithful and true, and God informs us that many of them believed.
+That is God's faithful example of trying the spirits for us today.

 - "Beloved, believe not every spirit, but try the spirits whether they are of God: because many False prophets are gone out into the world."

-How did these noble or honest Jewish men know what the truth was?
+These men did not throw up their hands in frustration asking, "where is truth," they searched it out.
+How did these noble or honest Jewish men know who was telling he truth between the Apostle and the Jewish leaders?
 It was simple--they read the scriptures to compare what God had said to what Paul was claiming.
-They did so in order to discern whether or not what the apostle had said was the truth.
+They did so in order to discern whether or not what the Apostle had said was the truth or not.
 That is how we try the spirits (1st John 4:1).
-We don't blindly follow our church leaders, or trust in tradition or rites, or simply believe what theologians claim is the truth.
-We compare what they say to the authority, which is the Word of God.
-If it is in agreement with the whole of God's Word, then it is true.
+We don't blindly follow our congregation leaders, or trust in traditions or rites, or simply believe what an author or theologian claim is the truth.
+We compare what they say to the final authority, which is the word of God.
+If it is in agreement with the whole of God's word, then it is true.
 If it is contrary to scripture, then it is false.

 - "These were more noble than those in Thessalonica, in that they received the Word with all readiness of mind, and searched the scriptures daily, whether those things were so.